jaseg/gerbolyze/README.rst

 ``-b, --bottom TEXT``
     Bottom side SVG overlay input file.
 At least one of this and ``--top`` should be given.

+``-o, --outline TEXT``
+    SVG file to be used for board outline layers.
+Can be the same file used for ``--top`` or ``--bottom``.
+Note that on board outline layers, strokes are "thinned" and patterned strokes are not supported.
+However, dashed strokes *are* supported (for mouse bites etc.).

 ``--layer-top``
     Top side SVG or PNG target layer.
 Default: Map SVG layers to Gerber layers, map PNG to Silk.